douglasdl/GIT-Commands/README.md

 # Github
 Web service that uses GIT to host files and handle in a friendly interface.

 ## Concepts
+Repo: same as Repository.
-Repository: a folder that contens the files of a project.<br>
+Repository: a folder that contens the files of a project.
-Readme: document that explains the details of your project.<br>
+Readme: document that explains the details of your project.
-Master: main code.<br>
+Master: main code.
-Branch: creates a copy from the master as a parallel sub version.<br>
+Branch: creates a copy from the master as a parallel sub version.
-Fork: create a copy from the master to your account to use independently.<br>
+Fork: create a copy from the master to your account to use independently.
 Commit: Save the files.<br>
-Push: request to send files request to merge your branch code changes to the master code.<br>
+Push: request to send files request to merge your branch code changes to the master code.
-Pull Request: request the files updates from Github to synchonize your local folder.<br>
+Pull Request: request the files updates from Github to synchonize your local folder.
-Working Directory:
+Working Directory:  the files that you are currently working on.
-Stage (Index):
-History:
+Working Tree: same as Working Directory.
+Index: same as Staging Area.
+Staging Area: intermediary area where commits are prepared.
+History: the versions from your project that can be restored.
+Tracked Files: files included in your project to be monitored.
+Untracked Files: files not included in your project to be monitored.
+Ignored Files: files included in your .gitignore file to be ignored from your project and to not be monitored.
+Tree States (Tracked Files) : Modified, Staged, Committed.

 ## Commands